 35 miles NE of Prescott; 28 miles W of Sedona; 130 miles N of Phoenix

-Once known as the billion-dollar copper camp, Jerome was founded in 1883 and by the 1920s was the fourth largest city in Arizona.
+Once called the billion-dollar copper camp, Jerome was founded in 1883 and by the 1920s was the fourth-largest city in Arizona.
 In the early years, Jerome’s ore was mined using an 88-mile-long network of underground railroads.
-However, in 1918 a fire broke out in the mine tunnels, and mining companies were forced to abandon the tunnels in favor of open-pit mining.
+But the town’s (and the mining industry’s) biggest nemesis those days were fires: Jerome burned down with some regularity, and fires in the mines smouldered uncontrollably.
+Eventually, the mining companies were forced to abandon the tunnels in favor of open-pit mining.

 Between 1883 and 1953, Jerome experienced an economic roller-coaster ride as the price of copper rose and fell.
-In the early 1950s, when it was no longer profitable to mine the copper ore of Cleopatra Hill, the last mining company shut down its operations, and almost everyone left town.
-By the early 1960s, Jerome looked as though it were on its way to becoming just another ghost town -- but then artists who had discovered the phenomenal views and dirt-cheap rents began moving in, and slowly the would-be ghost town developed a reputation as an artists’ community.
-Soon tourists began visiting to see and buy the artwork that was being created in Jerome, and old storefronts turned into galleries.
+By the early 1950s, it was no longer profitable to mine the copper ore of Cleopatra Hill, and the last mining company shut down operations.
+Almost everyone left town.
+By the early 1960s, Jerome was on its way to becoming just another ghost town.
+But then artists discovered the phenomenal views and dirt-cheap rents and began moving in; slowly the near-ghost town developed a reputation as an artists’ community.
+Soon tourists began visiting to see and buy the artwork being created in Jerome, and old storefronts turned into galleries.

-Jail Brakes? -- One unforeseen hazard of open-pit mining next to a town built on a 30-degree slope was the effect dynamiting would have on Jerome.
+One unforeseen hazard of open-pit mining next to a town built on a 30-degree slope was the effect dynamiting would have on Jerome.
 Mine explosions would regularly rock Jerome’s world, and eventually buildings in town began sliding downhill.
 Even the town jail broke loose.
-With no jail brakes to stop it, the jail slid 225 feet downhill.
+With no brakes to stop it, the jail slid 225 feet downhill.
 (Now that’s a jailbreak.)